john-itcsolutions/cheirrs/README.md

 ## (For a more mathematical treatment you can obtain a copy of the Mother of Statistical Learning Texts at https://web.stanford.edu/~hastie/Papers/ESLII.pdf Elements of Statistical Learning 2nd Ed; 2008.
 Hastie, Tibshirani, Friedman)

-AI (Artificial Intelligence) includes further technical solutions to involve the results of the deployment of models in industrial and commercial production applications, to achieve economic and strategic benefits.
+AI (Artificial Intelligence) includes further technical solutions to involve the results of the deployment of models in military, industrial and commercial production applications, to achieve economic and strategic benefits.
 _________________________________________________________________

 ## NOW: How to use a spatial database in connection with TensorFlow?